mljs/convolution/README.md

   [![build status][travis-image]][travis-url]
   [![npm download][download-image]][download-url]

-Convolution using the FFT or standard algorithm.
+Convolution using the FFT or direct algorithm.

 ## Installation

 `$ npm install --save ml-convolution`

 ## Usage

+Both FFT and direct convolution require two arguments: the input data to convolute and the convolution kernel.
+The return value is an array of length `input.length + kernel.length - 1`.

+### Direct convolution

 ```js
 import {directConvolution} from 'ml-convolution';